Manage model lifecycle in Unity Catalog

 The articles linked below describe how to migrate workflows (model training and batch inference jobs) and models from the Workspace Model Registry to Unity Catalog.

 • Stages are not supported for models in Unity Catalog.
 Databricks recommends using the three-level namespace in Unity Catalog to express the environment a model is in, and using aliases to promote models for deployment.
-See the upgrade guide for details.
+See Promote a model across environments for details.

 • Webhooks are not supported for models in Unity Catalog.
 See suggested alternatives in the upgrade guide.